dader34/phase-1-project/README.md

 * Launch: Navigate into the git folder with cd, then type *Code .* to launch the VsCode editor.

 >* Mac Users:
+* Open the terminal and navigate to the folder containing the cloned git repo.
 * Launch the HTML file using *open index.html*.
 * If you run into any CORS policy issues, run the site using the *Live Server* extension on VsCode.

->* WSL Users
+>* Windows Users
-* Open Ubuntu or the platform you used to create the directory.
+* Open powershell or wsl and navigate to the folder containing the cloned git repo.
 * Type explorer.exe index.html to open Crypto Shark.
 * If you run into any CORS policy issues, follow the steps mentioned above in the mac section.